phizch/uwp-desktop/README.md

 **To find the UWP WinRT APIs themselves**, look for example at this file:
 ```
-C:\Program Files (x86)\Windows Kits\10\Platforms\UAP\10.0.10240.0\Platform.xml
+C:\Program Files (x86)\Windows Kits\10\Platforms\UAP\10.0.10586.0\Platform.xml
 ```
-This Platform.xml file conveys which WinRT APIs are available in "version 10240" of the UWP SDK.
-(This was the version that came out at VS2015 RTM.
+This Platform.xml file conveys which WinRT APIs are available in "version 10586" of the UWP SDK.
+(This was the version that came out at VS2015 SP1.
 Newer versions will come out periodically).
 The Platform.xml file works by being an index into a set of other winmd files.
 It looks like this:
 ```
 <ApiContract name="Windows.Foundation.FoundationContract" version="1.0.0.0" />
 <ApiContract name="Windows.Foundation.UniversalApiContract" version="1.0.0.0" />